metrosystems-cpe/ustress/readme.md

 # uStress

-Performs high load / rest tests for an endpoint using one or more concurrent requests ( only GET for now ).
+Performs high load / rest tests for an endpoint using one or more concurrent requests.

 ## Installation